Gralite21/Gralite21/README.md

 So I am an absolute beginner

-In October 2023 i will start my Bachelor in Computer Science in the university Hoschule Bonn-Rein-Sieg
+In October 2023 I will start my Bachelor in Computer Science in the university Hochschule Bonn-Rein-Sieg

 In the future I want to become a full stack developer who can also use Blender, design simple things and create his own games